mitchest/optimus/README.md

 See the package page on CRAN for more details:
 https://cran.r-project.org/package=optimus

+### Development version
-If you want to install the development version of optimus, for example if I've added something new that you want to use, but it's not yet up on CRAN, then yo ucan also install directly from github.
+If you want to install the development version of optimus, for example if I've added something new that you want to use, but it's not yet up on CRAN, then you can also install directly from github.
 It's very easy - simply use Hadley Wickham's (excellent) **devtools** package - install **devtools** from CRAN within R using